Data Enrichment

 • Leave the "Deployment Feed Boundary" as Everything.

-• [Optional Step] Enter text On mutation create a new document in a different collection with additional fields, in the Description text-box.
+• [Optional Step] Enter the text: On mutation create a new document in a different collection with additional fields, in the Description text-box.

 • For the Settings option, use the default values.